BrendelGroup/code4Rice3K/INSTALL.md

 ## Setup Instructions

 The only step left to be done is to prepare the reference genome for the variant calling.
-You can do this by executing the _xsetupReference_ in the _bin_ directory, which will install the _reference_ directory in your _code4Rice3K_ install directory.
+You can do this by executing the `xsetupReference` in the `bin/` directory, which will install the `reference/` directory in your _code4Rice3K_ install directory.